andykent/Deliverable/README.md

 Deliverable
 ===========

-Deliverable is a evented webhook delivery server.
+Deliverable is an evented webhook delivery server.
 The server is designed to proxy HTTP requests to remote machines that maybe slow, unreliable or non-existent.

 Note
 ----
-things are currently pretty beta so I really wouldn't rely on this for production use unless you are prepared to get your hands dirty.
+Things are currently pretty beta so I really wouldn't rely on this for production use unless you are prepared to get your hands dirty.

 Usage
 -----
+To get started with Deliverable you will need to...

+- install node.js then clone this repository
+- clone this repository
+- run `bin/deliverable`

-Deliverable is an evented server optimised for holding thousands of connections open, Deliverable works as an proxy to the outside world, all you need to do is set a single header informing Deliverable of the final destination for your request.
+Deliverable is an evented server optimised for holding thousands of connections open, Deliverable works as a proxy to the outside world, all you need to do is set a single header informing Deliverable of the final destination for your request.
 Here's an example.

 Original...